pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 ## Conclusion

-Janet bundles are still a bit of a work in progress and the information here is subject to change.
+Janet bundles are still a bit of a work in progress and the suggested terms here are just that: suggestions.
 If you have questions, the [GitHub repository][gh] is a good place to ask.

 [gh]: https://github.com/janet-lang/janet